percona/pmm-doc/docs/using/dbaas.md

 To monitor a DB cluster, set up a [public address](../how-to/configure.md#public-address) for PMM Server first.

+####Add a one-click DB cluster

+!!! note alert alert-primary "Availability"
+    This feature is available starting with PMM 2.30.0.

+You can create a DB cluster literally at the click of a button.
+All the fields will be automatically populated with the default values.

+To create a DB cluster, do the following:

+1. Select the *DB Cluster* tab.

+2. Click *Create DB Cluster*.

+3. Click *Create Cluster* to create your Cluster.

+####Add a DB cluster with custom values

 1. Select the *DB Cluster* tab.

 2. Click *Create DB Cluster*.